-address increment count mode Address of the flash sector, block or chip to erase If present, the address offset to the next flash sector If present, the number of equal sized sectors to erase BLOCK, CHIP, UNLOCK mode Without this optional parameter, the BDI executes a sec- tor erase.
+address Address of the flash sector, block or chip to erase increment If present, the address offset to the next flash sector count If present, the number of equal sized sectors to erase mode BLOCK, CHIP, UNLOCK wait The wait time in ms is only used for the unlock mode.
+After starting the flash unlock, the BDI waits until it processes the next entry.

+Without this optional parameter, the BDI executes a sector erase.
 If supported by the chip, you can also specify a block or chip erase.
 If UNLOCK is defined, this entry is also part of the unlock list.
 This unlock list is processed if the Telnet UNLOCK command is entered without any parameters.

 Note: Chip erase does not work for large chips because the BDI time-outs after 3 minutes.
-Use block erase. wait The wait time in ms is only used for the unlock mode.
-Af- ter starting the flash unlock, the BDI waits until it pro- cesses the next entry.
-Example: ERASE 0xff040000 ;erase sector 4 of flash ERASE 0xff060000 ;erase sector 6 of flash ERASE 0xff000000 CHIP ;erase whole chip(s) ERASE 0xff010000 UNLOCK 100 ;unlock, wait 100ms ERASE 0xff000000 0x10000 7 ; erase 7 sectors
+Use block erase.

+Example: ERASE 0xff040000 ;erase sector 4 of flash

+ERASE 0xff060000 ;erase sector 6 of flash ERASE 0xff000000 CHIP ;erase whole chip(s)

+ERASE 0xff010000 UNLOCK 100 ;unlock, wait 100ms

+ERASE 0xff000000 0x10000 7; erase 7 sectors